rremple/intervalidus/readme.md

 ![box tree trait stack diagram](/doc/intervalidus-trait-stack-box-tree.svg)

-Note that box search trees are tunable via environment variables.
+Note that box search trees are tunable via the `CollectionConfig` context parameter (referenced from the `CoreConfig` context parameter) as well as environment variables.

-- The default capacity of leaf nodes is 256, which was found to be optimal in micro-benchmarks.
-This can be overridden by setting the environment variable `INTERVALIDUS_TREE_NODE_CAPACITY`.
+- The default capacity of leaf nodes is 1024, which was found to be optimal in micro-benchmarks.
+This can be overridden by setting the `nodeCapacity` value in the the `CollectionConfig` context parameter or by setting the environment variable or system property `INTERVALIDUS_TREE_NODE_CAPACITY`.

 - The default depth limit of trees is 32, which was found to be optimal in micro-benchmarks.
-This can be overridden by setting the environment variable `INTERVALIDUS_TREE_DEPTH_LIMIT`.
+This can be overridden by setting the `depthLimit` value in the the `CollectionConfig` context parameter or by setting the environment variable or system property `INTERVALIDUS_TREE_DEPTH_LIMIT`.

+- The way core intervalidus structures use box search trees assumes, as a starting point, a tight boundary around the origin with a spatial capacity large enough to contain the initial data.
+This generally has good performance, and grows automatically as needed, but if a more reasonable estimate for spacial capacity is known at the time the structure is created, it can improve performance.
+One can provide a spatial capacity hint by setting the `capacityHint` value in the `CoreConfig` context parameter.

 Apart from `collection`, there are a few other subprojects that are worth mentioning: